ethereum/consensus-specs/specs/capella/beacon-chain.md

 ## Introduction

-Capella is a consensus-layer upgrade containin a number of features related to validator withdrawals.
+Capella is a consensus-layer upgrade containing a number of features related to validator withdrawals.
 Including:
 * Automatic withdrawals of `withdrawable` validators
 * Partial withdrawals during block proposal